tireddy2/slhdsa-tls1.3/draft-reddy-tls-slhdsa.md

 The corresponding end-entity certificate when negotiated MUST use id-slh-dsa-sha2-128s, id-slh-dsa-sha2-128f, id-slh-dsa-sha2-192s, id-slh-dsa-sha2-192f, id-slh-dsa-sha2-256s, id-slh-dsa-sha2-256f, id-slh-dsa-shake-128s, id-slh-dsa-shake-128f, id-slh-dsa-shake-192s, id-slh-dsa-shake-192f, id-slh-dsa-shake-256s and id-slh-dsa-shake-256f respectively as defined in {{I-D.ietf-lamps-x509-slhdsa}}}.

 The schemes defined in this document MUST NOT be used in TLS 1.2 {{RFC5246}}.
 A peer that receives ServerKeyExchange or CertificateVerify message in a TLS 1.2 connection with schemes defined in this document MUST abort the connection with an illegal_parameter alert.

+# SLH-DSA Variant Selection Guidance

+When deploying SLH-DSA in TLS 1.3, the choice of variant involves trade-offs among signing speed, verification cost, signature size, and the underlying hash function.
+The decision depends heavily on the characteristics and constraints of the target environment.
+If SHAKE is supported and offers acceptable performance, SHAKE-based variants are generally recommended.
+In environments where SHAKE is unavailable or performs poorly, SHA2-based variants are a suitable alternative.

+The choice between "fast" and "small" variants depends on whether signing or verification performance is more critical in the target environment.
+Fast variants provide significantly faster signing but incur higher verification costs.
+Conversely, small variants enable more efficient verification but have slower signing performance.

+Security level requirements also guide the selection.
+If 128-bit security is sufficient, 128-bit variants can be used.
+For applications requiring higher assurance, 192-bit or 256-bit variants may be more appropriate.

 # Security Considerations